Costume Designers

 Costume designers with access to Belgrade's theatre wardrobes, regional makers and the period stock built up over a decade of international shoots, from Nemanjic-era robes to socialist-era tailoring.

 Here is the short of it.
-Belgrade's strong theatre custom means designers can draw on big stage wardrobe stock, skilled cutters and makers, and dyers and milliners, while a decade of global productions has built up usable period and today's stock locally.
-We match each designer to the era and scale of the project, from intimate today's drama to large costume builds at the current PFI Studios near Simanovci.
-The 25-30% cash rebate through the Film in Serbia programme of the Serbia Film Commission improves the value when costume labour and materials qualify.
-We brief designers on references and schedule, then connect you directly so fittings begin promptly.
+Belgrade's strong theatre custom means designers can draw on big stage wardrobe stock, skilled cutters and makers, and dyers and milliners, while a decade of global shoots has built up usable period and today's stock locally.
+We match each designer to the era and scale of the project, from intimate today's drama to large costume builds at the today's PFI Studios near Simanovci.
+The 25-30% cash rebates through the Film in Serbia programme of the Serbia Film Commission improves the value when costume labour and materials qualify.
+We brief designers on references and schedule, then connect you directly so fittings start promptly.

 Here is the breakdown.
-Serbia offers a costume designer deep historical reference.
-The country's heritage runs through Serbian Orthodox Christianity and the medieval Nemanjic-era monasteries, including UNESCO-listed Studenica, whose frescoes are a primary source for Byzantine-influenced dress.
+Serbia gives a costume designer deep historical reference.
+The country's heritage runs through Serbian Orthodox Christianity and the medieval Nemanjic-era monasteries.
+This includes UNESCO-listed Studenica, whose frescoes are a primary source for Byzantine-influenced dress.
 Centuries at the crossroads of empires layered Ottoman and Habsburg influences over the region.
 The twentieth century added Yugoslav-era and socialist tailoring.
 A steady wardrobe of periods within one country.

 ACT 03